adambard/learnxinyminutes-docs/haxe.html.markdown

     // a public constructor
     public function new(arg:Int){
-        // call the constructor of the parent object, since we extended BarClass super();
+        // call the constructor of the parent object, since we extended BarClass: super();

         this.public_any = 0;